-Using an internet service provider (ISP) for web hosting is an external hosting solution where the ISP is responsible for providing your business with connection to the internet.
+Using an internet service provider (ISP) for web hosting is an external hosting solution where the ISP is responsible for ensuring that your website is connected to the internet 24/7.

 ISPs can provide different types of web hosting services, including: